The Resurrection of Jesus - 7 Facts to Know and Understand

 - Dr. Michael A. Milton Author

-Was the Resurrection Real or Just a Story to Push Forward an Agenda?
+Was the Resurrection of Jesus Real or Just a Story to Push an Agenda?

 There is no question about whether this resurrection of the Nazarene is metaphorical or physical.
 Over five hundred people saw Him, many of whom would live to the twilight of the first century.
 These witnesses could have unmasked Paul, Peter, James, and the others as mad-men had they another story to tell.
 There would have been profit in doing so, for the message of the resurrected and living Jesus was wrecking entire economies built on archaic, sensual religions of mythology and mirth.